What does water conservation mean?

 Check out water saving tips from Team Coco in California!
 Alberta Water Portal shared this because although Albertans are not the intended audience, conserving water should be a priority, no matter where you are.
 The videos are also quite funny!
 Check them our here!

-Programs in Lethbridge to conserve water
+Programs in Lethbridge to promote stormwater conservation

 The City of Lethbridge has partnered with the Oldman Watershed Council Prairie Urban Garden Project (PUG), who provide advice on native plants and landscaping opportunities that reduce the amount of water, while still maintaining a beautiful, enjoyable yard.